KMan9454/licentia/README.md

 1. Please keep in mind that _Licentia NEXT_ is constant works in progress, an absolute amateur effort to harmonize the work of dozens if not hundreds of amateur mod authors who have little interest in verifying that their creations work in every possible setup.
 You should **NEVER** expect a 100% polished, well-balanced and "perfect" experience.

 2. As a Modlist User, we expect some small efforts into fixing your own issues, mostly by searching the documentation provided here and by the Discord channels.
-It's very likely any issue you encounter has already been solved - please, do your research!
+It's very likely any issue you encounter has already been solved &mdash; please, do your research!

    **HOWEVER** if your issue is a rock slightly out of place, a particle of dust that looks weird or a patch of an _asscheek_ showing through some clothing &mdash; please don't expect it to be fixed ASAP (or maybe ever).
 We're all modding a nearly 10 year old game here which already had a legendary reputation for _bugginess_, please temper your expectations.
    > It just works :shipit:

-3. Support shouldn't assumed to be instant or obligatory, I work 2 jobs IRL and most of our Team Members have real lives as well (shocker, I know).
+3. Support shouldn't assumed to be instant or obligatory, I work a full-time job IRL and most of our Team Members have real lives as well (shocker, I know).
 It's a volunteer effort, so please, understand that support should not be expected or demanded &mdash; sometimes you could figure it out yourself with just a little reading,  and sometimes we might not have an answer for you.
 That being said, you're more than welcome to ask for it in a civil way, we'd try our best to help you :open_hands:

 4. Finally, the **MOST IMPORTANT THING YOU CAN DO &mdash; ABSOLUTELY** with **ANY** NSFW Wabbajack modlist is to **TAKE CARE OF YOUR SAVE.**